Artie Lange regrets not helping fellow addict Mitch Hedberg

 When Kevin Meara started "City Of Angels" after he lost his son Casey to opioids, there were 44 people dying of overdoses a day.
 Now, despite all the hard work they do, that number is up to 190.
 That's per day!
 "It's the number one health crisis of our time," said Meara, who's helped comedian Artie Lange get treatment for addiction, when Artie decided on New Jersey 101.5 he was going into rehab.

-Lange will be allowed to perform this week accompanied by rehab people at the Stress Factory on Wednesday and the Cherry Hill Crowne Plaza on Saturday.
+Lange will perform this week t the Stress Factory on Wednesday and the Cherry Hill Crowne Plaza on Saturday.
 When Artie announced his decision on New Jersey 101.5, he talked about two of his comic friends that he lost, Greg Giraldo and Mitch Hedberg.

 "Giraldo may have been the best roaster ever and Mitch Hedberg may have been one of the best joke writers of all time," said Lange, who regrets not reaching out to Hedberg when they were both 37, the age Hedberg died.